aws/eks-anywhere/docs/content/en/docs/reference/eksctl/anywhere_install_package.md

 ### Options

 ```
+      --bundles-override string   Override default Bundles manifest (not recommended)
       --cluster string            Target cluster for installation.
   -h, --help                      help for package
       --kube-version string       Kubernetes Version of the cluster to be used.
 Format <major>.<minor>
       --kubeconfig string         Path to an optional kubeconfig file to use.
   -n, --package-name string       Custom name of the curated package to install
       --registry string           Used to specify an alternative registry for discovery
       --set stringArray           Provide custom configurations for curated packages.
 Format key:value
 ```

 ### Options inherited from parent commands